shlomif/my-real-person-fan-fiction/README.md

 have one more factoid about Taylor Swift and there likely will be more.
 And I assure you that for a long time you won't see a YouTube video "Why people won't listen to Taylor Swift's songs any more?"
 Poor Taylor!
-I'm sure she won't survive reading this Taylor Swift Factoid, and sue me immediately.
+I'm sure she won't survive reading this new Taylor Swift Factoid, and sue me immediately.

 ## Emma Watson